prowler-cloud/prowler/README.md

 Before sending findings to Prowler, you need to perform next steps:
 1. Since Security Hub is a region based service, enable it in the region or regions you require.
 Use the AWS Management Console or using the AWS CLI with this command if you have enough permissions:
     - `aws securityhub enable-security-hub --region <region>`.
-2. Enable Prowler as partner integration integration.
+2. Enable Prowler as partner integration.
 Use the AWS Management Console or using the AWS CLI with this command if you have enough permissions:
     - `aws securityhub enable-import-findings-for-product --region <region> --product-arn arn:aws:securityhub:<region>::product/prowler/prowler` (change region also inside the ARN).
     - Using the AWS Management Console:
     ![Screenshot 2020-10-29 at 10 26 02 PM](https://user-images.githubusercontent.com/3985464/97634660-5ade3400-1a36-11eb-9a92-4a45cc98c158.png)